 Physiotherapy can benefit anyone who is suffering from the aches and pains of arthritis.
 At your initial appointment, you will undergo a physical evaluation to determine the best course of treatment for your needs.
 Treatment plans will be dependent upon the severity of your conditions and any health risks you may have.

 At Vitality Physiotherapy and Wellness Centre, we are dedicated to providing you with the best quality of treatment by designing individualized treatment plans for the specific recovery goals of each patient.
 Treatment plans could include targeted techniques aimed at relieving our arthritis symptoms and restoring your joint function.
 These may include any combination of exercises, stretches, ice and heat therapies, manual therapy, ultrasound, or weight management techniques as our Vitality physiotherapist deems fit.

-If you have been living with arthritis, or you think you may be experiencing arthritic symptoms, don’t hesitate to contact our Riverside South physiotherapy office for a consult today.
+If you have been living with arthritis, or you think you may be experiencing arthritic symptoms, don’t hesitate to contact one of our Vitality physiotherapy offices for a consult today.
 We’ll help you manage your arthritic pains so you can get back to living the life you want to live!